 “Thank you,” she says, taking a sip of her wine.
 “You’ll have to try the green beans.
 I always ask Olivia to make them when she visits.
 They have toasted pecans, and this sauce that is just…what is the sauce, Livy?”

-She looks at me so expectantly, with none of the coolness or injury I would have expected from everyone else in my life, that the resolve I had felt to punish her (with a prick of conscience I know this is what I had been trying to do), dissolve.
+She looks at me so expectantly, with none of the coolness or injury I would have expected from everyone else in my life, that the resolve I had felt to hurt her for hurting me, dissolves.

-Despite my rudeness, Therese was trying to give me a way out of the trap I’d set for myself.
-I look at Jake, whose steady gaze reveals none of his thoughts and give my answer.
+Despite my rudeness, Therese is trying to give me a way out of the trap I’d set for myself and looking at Jake, whose steady gaze reveals none of his thoughts, I decide to be rescued.
 “It’s a maple glaze that I make from scratch.”

 When he grins at me as though I’d just given him the recipe for making a trillion dollars on his next venture, I wonder if I have him ‘figured out’ after all.

 “So, you remove all the nutritional value of eating greens by rolling it around in brown sugar?
 I like it.”

 My grandmother giggles and looks at me.
 “I hadn’t thought of that.
 Livy does prefer her food brown, artificially yellow, white, or chocolate.”